subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 ### Goal

-The goal of this post is to show how I replaced two old disks in one of my FreeBSD servers ZFS pool with larger disks to increase the amount of storage available.
+The goal of this post is to show how I replaced two old disks in one of my FreeBSD servers ZFS pool with larger disks to increase the storage capacity.

 ---